Fire-Brigade-App/mobile/README.md

 1. Copy the SHA-1
 2. Enter it in project of firebase console then
-3. Download the `google-services.json` file and save it as `google-services-dev.json` in the main folder
+3. Download the `google-services.json` file and save it in the main folder
 4. Run `npm run rebuild`

 ### Setup EAS Secrets